Johnnyzhou666/insurance-claims-fraud-risk-analytics/README.md

 )
 ```

-The XGBoost model uses `scale_pos_weight` to account for the imbalance between fraudulent and non-fraudulent claims.

----
+The `scale_pos_weight` parameter is used to help XGBoost handle the imbalanced fraud classification problem.

-## 7. Model Evaluation
+## Model Evaluation

-The models are evaluated using multiple classification metrics:
+The models are evaluated using the following metrics:

 - Accuracy
 - Precision